Churches Green News

 Eight to 13 million tons of plastic still enters the world’s oceans each year, killing thousands of marine creatures that accidentally ingest it or become entangled in it.
 Reducing plastic consumption and using sustainable and biodegradable alternatives can help protect the lives of many marine creatures.
 If we need any convincing at all then please see this story about a baby dolphin which died after ingesting a balloon and 2 plastic bags baby dolphin death

 If you are hosting any relevant events you would like us to help publicise please let me know in time for inclusion in the ENews

 Save the date!
-Wednesday 26 June, join CAFOD at a Climate Lobby of Parliament, as they speak up to protect our world from climate change.
+Wednesday 26 June, join CAFOD (and many other organisations of course) at a Climate Lobby of Parliament, as they speak up to protect our world from climate change.
 Join them outside Parliament in London, meet others from your constituency and have real conversations with your MPs face to face, and play your part in responding to our beautiful, common home.
 They want as many people to turn out on the streets as possible to make demands heard.
 ‘Together we can create a noise outside Parliament that can’t be ignored.
 Together we can turn the tide.’
-Tell them you’re going and they will email you details about the day and transport plans as they unfold.
+Tell CAFOD you’re going and they will email you details about the day and transport plans as they unfold.
 Register here

 We will aim to only send you information once about a particular website that maybe of interest to some of you; you are then invited to subscribe yourself so that we do not duplicate information which can be off-putting

 - Shared Church aims to encourage Christians and churches to practice participatory body life—the one-anothering seen in the New Testament church.
 Hundreds of years ago, the reformers recovered the truth of the priesthood of all believers.
 We still talk about it, but need to walk that way in the gathered church.
 As Ephesians 4:16 teaches, the body of Christ grows “as each part does its work.”
 This particular link takes you their page about Creation Care Shared Church